distribution/distribution/docs/spec/auth/oauth.md

     <dd>
         (OPTIONAL) The resource in question, formatted as one of the space-delimited entries from the <code>scope</code> parameters from the <code>WWW-Authenticate</code> header shown above.
-This query parameter should be specified multiple times if there is more than one <code>scope</code> entry from the <code>WWW-Authenticate</code>
+This query parameter should only be specified once but may contain multiple scopes using the scope list format defined in the scope grammar.
+If multiple <code>scope</code> is provided from
-        header.
-The above example would be specified as:
+        <code>WWW-Authenticate</code> header the scopes should first be
-        <code>scope=repository:samalba/my-app:push</code>.
-When requesting a refresh
+        converted to a scope list before requesting the token.
+The above example would be specified as: <code>scope=repository:samalba/my-app:push</code>.
-        token the scopes may be empty since the refresh token will not be limited by this scope, only the provided short lived access token.
+        When requesting a refresh token the scopes may be empty since the refresh token will not be limited by this scope, only the provided short lived access token will have the scope limitation.
     </dd>
     <dt>
         <code>refresh_token</code>